maticnetwork/nightfall-sdk/README.md

 ## Need help?

-If you have any questions or need some help, join the [Polygon Nightfall discord server](https://discord.com/invite/pZkC3JV2bR).
+If you have any questions or need some help, join the [Nightfall discord server](https://discord.com/invite/pZkC3JV2bR).